IamginE/RL_karel_tasks/README.md

 ## Test Environment
 The test environment consists of 5 non-terminal states that are arranged in a straight line with two terminal states, one at each side: `(goal) - (s1) - (s2) - (s3) - (s4) - (s5) - (goal)`
-There are two actions: `move left` or `move right` and the goal is to reach a terminal state using as few moves as possible.
+There are two actions: `move left` or `move right` that transition deterministically to the neighbour states, and the goal is to reach a terminal state using as few moves as possible.

-## Reporducibility of results
+## Reproducibility of results
 All of the results reported in `project2_train.pdf` can be reproduced by running `reproduce_all.py` from the main folder of the project.
 However, this runs a lot of experiments and, therefore, needs a lot of runtime.
+Please also note that some functions rais runtime errors, if they would overwrite a file that already exists.
+This means reproduce_all.py may cause a runtime error if certain files it tries to write already exist.